-Spotted Gum is the most popular of our exotic Australian flooring timbers, and for very good reason - it's beautiful.
+Spotted Gum is easily one of the most popular Australian flooring timbers on the market, and for very good reason—it is absolutely beautiful.

-I can still remember the first time I ever sanded a Spotted Gum floor and I must say I went into it with some trepidation.
-When we sand a new timber species we never know how it's going to respond.
-Will it gum up the sandpaper?
-Will it dull the sandpaper quickly?
+I still remember the first time I ever sanded a Spotted Gum floor.
+I'll admit, I went into it with some trepidation.
+When you sand a new timber species for the first time, you never quite know how it’s going to respond.
+Will it gum up the paper?
+Will it dull the sanding belts instantly?

-Well, with the Spotted Gum I needn't have worried, it sanded brilliantly from the very first pass with the big sanding machine - then once we got to the 'superfine' sanding it took us to a whole 'nother level of sanding pleasure.
-What we quickly learnt is that Spotted Gum sands as good as any timber out there in the market place, and because it sands so well it also stands to reason that it takes on the finishing coats brilliantly.
-All up we give Spotted Gum an A+
+With 'Spotty', I needn’t have worried.
+It sanded brilliantly from the very first pass with the big machine.
+Once we moved into the 'superfine' sanding stages, it took things to a whole new level of satisfaction.
+What we quickly learned is that Spotted Gum sands as beautifully as any timber out there.
+Because it responds so well to the machines, it also takes on finishing coats flawlessly.
+All up, we give it an A+.

 This beautiful Queensland Spotted Gum floor was a bit of a mess from the previous sanding effort... right down to having polyurethane all over the skirtings, the kitchen and up the walls.
 And, the owners lived with it like that for years.